Describes the process for downloading and installing the freeware program MinGW, typically used by Computer Engineering and Computer Science students

 You may wish to create a shortcut to this file in order to avoid having to browse to the file location in the future.

-You may leave the mingw-get installation tool on your PC to facilitate package updates in the future, or you may remove it without impacting MinGW's functionality.
+You may leave the mingw-get tool on your PC to facilitate package updates in the future, or you may remove it without impacting MinGW's functionality.

 If you install OrCAD Lite on the same computer after you install MinGW, you may need to change the default path in MinGW's profile file.
 You can do this regardless of whether OrCAD Lite is installed to permanently set your default home directory as well.